Type qualifiers

 SmallInt(1) # Type error

-Ultimately, the responsibility of how to interpret the annotations (if at all) is the responsibility of the tool or library encountering the Annotated type.
-A tool or library encountering an Annotated type can scan through the annotations to determine if they are of interest (e.g., using isinstance()).
+Ultimately, deciding how to interpret the metadata (if at all) is the responsibility of the tool or library encountering the Annotated type.
+A tool or library encountering an Annotated type can scan through the metadata to determine if they are of interest (e.g., using isinstance()).

-Unknown annotations: When a tool or a library does not support annotations or encounters an unknown annotation it should just ignore it and treat annotated type as the underlying type.
-For example, when encountering an annotation that is not an instance of struct2.ctype to the annotations for name (e.g., Annotated[str, 'foo', struct2.ctype("<10s")]), the unpack method should ignore it.
+Unknown metadata: When a tool or a library does not support metadata or encounters an unknown metadata element, it should ignore it and treat the annotation as the base expression.

-Namespacing annotations: Namespaces are not needed for annotations since the class used by the annotations acts as a namespace.
+Namespacing metadata: Namespaces are not needed for metadata since the class of the metadata object acts as a namespace.

-Multiple annotations: It’s up to the tool consuming the annotations to decide whether the client is allowed to have several annotations on one type and how to merge those annotations.
+Multiple metadata elements: It’s up to the tool consuming the metadata to decide whether the client is allowed to have several metadata elements on one annotation and how to merge those elements.

-Since the Annotated type allows you to put several annotations of the same (or different) type(s) on any node, the tools or libraries consuming those annotations are in charge of dealing with potential duplicates.
+Since the Annotated type allows you to put several metadata elements of the same (or different) type(s) on any annotation, the tools or libraries consuming the metadata are in charge of dealing with potential duplicates.
 For example, if you are doing value range analysis you might allow this:

 T1 = Annotated[int, ValueRange(-10, 5)]